This guide explains what an overpayment under the Universal Credit system is and the possible ways to deal with an overpayment.

 What is an overpayment under the Universal Credit system?

-A benefit overpayment is money owed as a result of being paid too much benefit.
-Universal Credit overpayments will be owed to and collected by the Department for Work and Pensions (DWP).
+A benefit overpayment is money owed because you have been paid more benefits than you should have.
+Universal Credit overpayments are owed to and collected by the Department for Work and Pensions (DWP).

-Overpayments may occur for a variety of reasons, for example:
+Overpayments may occur for lots of reasons.
+For example:

-• the information you gave may have been incorrect; or
+- the information you gave was wrong; or

-• you didn’t inform the benefit office of a change in circumstance which would have meant your benefit would reduce or stop.
+- you did not tell the benefits office of a change in circumstances which would have meant your benefit would reduce or stop.

-If you received a Universal Credit Advance but no longer receive Universal Credit, any money you owe will also be recovered as though it is an overpayment of Universal Credit.
+If you received a Universal Credit Advance but no longer receive Universal Credit, any money you owe will be recovered by the DWP as though it is an overpayment of Universal Credit.

-The DWP will contact you to inform you of an overpayment.
-If you don’t think the overpayment decision is correct you can challenge it.
-If the money is owed you can usually try to negotiate repayments at an affordable amount.
+The DWP will contact you to tell you of an overpayment.
+If you don’t think the decision is right, you can challenge it.
+If you do owe the debt, you can usually try to negotiate repayments.

 If you have been overpaid, the DWP will be able to recover the overpayment regardless of the cause of the overpayment.
-So, even if the DWP made a mistake in how much they paid you, they can still look to recover the money.
+So even if the DWP made a mistake in the amount they paid you, they can still look to recover the money.

-However, if you think you were entitled to the amount received, you can appeal the overpayment decision.
+If you think the amount received is right, you can appeal the overpayment decision.
 See the Mandatory reconsideration section.

-Knowing whether an overpayment decision is correct can be difficult to work out.
-If you do not have enough information to be sure that you were overpaid, you can ask for a written statement of the reasons for the overpayment.
+Knowing whether an overpayment decision is right can be difficult to work out.
+If you are unsure, you can ask the DWP for a written statement of the reasons for the overpayment.
 You must do this within one month of the overpayment decision.
-If you are still unsure if the money is owed, you should contact a benefit adviser to help you.
+If you are still unsure if the money is owed, you should contact a benefits adviser to help you.

 Mandatory reconsideration

-You can appeal against a decision that you have been overpaid, or the amount of the overpayment, by asking for a mandatory reconsideration.
-The request should be made within one month of being given the decision.
-This is called an ‘any grounds’ revision where the DWP will look again at your circumstances when the decision was made.
+You can appeal against an overpayment decision, by asking for a mandatory reconsideration.
+You need to ask within one month of receiving the decision.
+This is an ‘any grounds’ revision where the DWP will look again at your circumstances when they made the decision.

-• one month and 14 days of being given the decision, if the statement is provided within one month : or
+- one month and 14 days of receiving the decision, if the DWP provide the statement within one month: or

-• 14 days of receiving the statement if it has not been provided within one month period.
+- 14 days of receiving the statement if the DWP have not provided the statement within one month.

-You can make a mandatory reconsideration request through your online journal.
-Explain in your journal why you think the decision is wrong and provide any new information that will support your case.
+You can ask for a mandatory reconsideration through your online journal.
+Use your journal to provide any information that will support your case.
 You should also phone the Universal Credit helpline on 0800 328 5644 to tell them you have done this.

-If your Universal Credit claim has closed and you no longer have a journal, you’ll need to call the Universal Credit helpline on 0800 328 5644, or you can send a mandatory reconsideration request form from the GOV.UK website to the address on the decision letter.
-(This can also be done for late applications, see the following section about Late mandatory reconsideration requests ).
+If your Universal Credit claim has closed and you no longer have a journal, you will need to call the Universal Credit helpline on 0800 328 5644.
+You can also send a mandatory reconsideration request form from the GOV.UK website.
+(You can only do this for late applications, see the following section about Late mandatory reconsideration requests).

-After making a mandatory reconsideration request, you will receive a mandatory reconsideration notice which will tell you the outcome.
-If you believe the decision the DWP has made is incorrect, you can appeal to the First-tier Tribunal.
+After making a mandatory reconsideration request, you will receive a notice which will tell you the outcome.
+If you believe the decision the DWP has made is wrong, you can appeal to the First-tier Tribunal.
 See the First-tier Tribunal section below.

 The DWP will usually continue trying to collect the debt during the mandatory reconsideration process.